 - To note a letter has gone out to the service from the Chief Executive, Chief Professional Officers and Medical Director for Primary Care on 10 November to acknowledge the government announcement and reinforce the importance of increasing vaccine uptake in the lead up to implementation and highlighting resources available for support.

 - Support timely flu vaccination, by minimising barriers to access and enabling staff to make an informed choice through 1-2-1 conversations.

-- As of September 2021 staff have been able to access booster doses of COVID-19 vaccine, six months after their primary course.
+- As of September 2021 staff have been able to access booster doses of COVID-19 vaccine.
 We recommend prioritising staff who are in high risk workplaces or who have high personal risk for access to vaccination doses.
 Please see the guidance from the Joint Committee on Vaccination and Immunisation (JCVI) which prioritises healthcare workers and the clinically vulnerable group.
 Immunosuppressed staff may be able to access a third dose as part of their primary course, this can be given eight weeks after their second dose.

 3) Ensure staff are risk assessed:

 - All staff should have a current risk assessment.
 Consider referring to the occupational health service if further expertise is required (eg a complex medical history).